evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ### Driving Automation

-With the   level 2 system, you get the following driving automation features.
+With the Lane Tracing Assist  level 2 system, you get the following driving automation features.

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)
 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.